 One of the best pieces of advice from international travel experts is that you should ensure you’ve got the correct currency for the place that you’re travelling to.
 There are numerous places that you can purchase your travel money from, including high street travel money bureaux, supermarkets with bureau de change, credit unions and many large banks.

-As well as ensuring you get the correct currency for where you’re travelling to (remember not every country in the EU uses the Euro, for example), you should also make sure you get the best exchange rate possible.
-You can learn more about all money saving tips at their website.
+As well as ensuring you get the correct currency for where you’re travelling to (remember not every country in the EU uses the Euro, for example), you should also make sure you get the best exchange rate possible..

 2. Save for your holiday well in advance of your trip